MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/unlock-encrypted-linux-disk-offline-repair.md

 - If the version number is ``0.*``, the disk uses dual-pass encryption.
 - If the version number is `1.*` or a later version, the disk uses single-pass encryption.

-If you determine that your disk uses ADE version 1 (dual-pass encryption), go to [Method 3: Re-encrypt the disk to generate the BEK volume with the key file, and unlock the encrypted disk](#method3).
+If your disk uses ADE version 1 (dual-pass encryption), use the [Method 3](#method3) to unlock the disk.

 ### Determine whether the OS disk is managed or unmanaged

 If you don't know whether the OS disk is managed or unmanaged, see [Determine if the OS disk is managed or unmanaged](unmanaged-disk-offline-repair.md#determine-if-the-os-disk-is-managed-or-unmanaged).

-If you know that the OS disk is an unmanaged disk, go to [Method 3](#method3).
+If the OS disk is an unmanaged disk, follow the steps in the [Method 3](#method3) to unlock the disk.

 ### Select the method to unlock the encrypted disk